wangziqi2013/wangziqi2013.github.io/_posts/2020-08-07-cooperative-cache-scrubbing.markdown

 Four special instructions are proposed in this paper: clinvalidate, clundirty, clclean, and clzeroX.
-All four instructions are implemented at the LLC level of a multi-processor, and are integrated with the widely used MESI coherence protocol with only minor modification.
+All four instructions are implemented at the LLC level of a multi-processor, and are integrated with the widely used MESI coherence protocol with only minor modifications.
 We next discuss each of the four instructions and their implementations.

+clinvalidate, as its name suggests, invalidates a given address and eliminates all copies of the address, if they exist, from the cache hierarchy.
+This instruction should be executed by the memory manager when the cache line of a freed block is not expected to be reused in the near future, such that the content of the line is simply discarded without any write back regardless of its coherence state.